Description

 def gtk.accelerator_parse(accelerator)

-Returns :a 2-tuple containing the keyval and modifier mask of the accelerator
+2-tuple containing the keyval and modifier mask corresponding to

 gtk.accelerator_name